 - Pepper to taste

 - Wash fish with lime.
 Cut each slice in two.
-Season with 7 leaves chadon beni, ½ tsp salt or to taste,
+Season with 7 leaves chadon beni, ½ teaspoon salt or to taste,

-- pepper to taste, onion, garlic, pimento, chive, curry powder and ½ tbsp geera powder .
+- pepper to taste, onion, garlic, pimento, chive, curry powder and ½ tablespoon geera powder .